 > The main issue with getting the plan is that not all the reps know about this plan or will give out this plan.
 So wherever you go to get the plan, it just depends on which rep you get, if they know about the plan, & will give it out.
 Just keep trying until you find a rep that will help.

 > If you want to try over the phone, you should just be able to call them up and ask them for the standalone tablet plan (NOT the add-on plan, and don't mention hotspot, as that seems to cause the reps confusion sometimes).
 They will ask for the IMEI of your tablet and then your personal info (SSN, DL, etc - Why do they ask for this?
 View Note #3).
-The number to call is 1-855-593-1430 (or 1-800-288-2020 has been reported to work too) and most people suggest calling during normal business hours (Eastern time).
+The numbers to call are 1-855-593-1430 (AT&T Sales Vendor) or 1-800-288-2020 (AT&T Sales) and most people suggest calling during normal business hours (Eastern time).
 If you get a rep that doesn't know about the standalone plan, then just call back until you find one.
 However, most people that call that number are able to sign up relatively easy because the reps at the 855 number usually know about the standalone plan.
 Also, they may offer to waive the $30 activation fee.
 If they don't offer to waive the fee, then you can ask them before you sign up.
 If they won't waive the fee, some people have been able to waive the fee via their online account after getting the plan (How do I do this?
 View Note #4).
 They usually ship the SIM overnight via FedEx.
 Some have even gotten theirs in about 18 hours after they called.
-(By the way, since the 855 number is the sales department, they might offer you other services & products, but just say no if you aren’t interested.
-Also, we have received community reports that an in-store rep confirmed that the 855 number is a real AT&T sales department direct number - even though sometimes the number redirects to AT&T's international call centers with sometimes less trained reps.)
+(By the way, since the 855 number is the number to an AT&T contracted sales vendor, they might offer you other services & products, but just say no if you aren’t interested.
+Also, we have received community reports that an in-store rep confirmed that the 855 number is a real AT&T sales vendor direct number - even though sometimes the number redirects to the sales vendor's international call centers with sometimes less trained reps.)
+[UPDATE: We are getting reports that aquiring this plan is becoming more difficult through this number.
+This is probably due to the sales vendor being more strict with their reps in selling this plan for the $20/month wihtout a phone line.
+However, what has worked at times is what some of the reps say about this.
+They say they will sign you up for this plan, but it will show $75/month.
+Once you receive your SIM, then you can call AT&T Customer Service and ask for them to switch this plan to the $20/month.
+We have multiple reports that this does indeed work.]

 > If you decide to get the plan at a corporate store, we recommend calling the store before wasting your time going to one - call to confirm that they know about the $20 standalone tablet plan and that they can sign you up for it.
 Also, some reps don't care if you bring just the IMEI number, but other reps do want you to have the tablet in hand to get the plan.